 - Link to business priorities and performance.
-We believe that a significant portion of an executive's total compensation should be "at-risk," subject to the attainment of certain specific and measurable Company-wide performance goals and objectives.
+We believe that a significant portion of an executive's total compensation should be "at risk," subject to the attainment of certain specific and measurable Company-wide performance goals and objectives.
 As performance goals are met or exceeded, executives are rewarded commensurately; conversely, if goals are not met, actual earned compensation is lower.
-In 2014, approximately 84% of our CEO's Target Total Direct Compensation and approximately 64% of our other NEOs' Target level Total Direct Compensation were subject to performance targets or directly linked to CIRCOR's stock price. - Alignment with stockholders' interests.
+We have strong pay for performance correlation with approximately 75% of our CEO's Target Total Direct Compensation and approximately 55% of our NEO's Target Total Direct Compensation "at risk," subject to achievement of certain specific and measurable performance goals and objectives or requiring increases in CIRCOR's stock price in order to generate value for the recipient. - Alignment with stockholders' interests.
 We believe executives' interests are more directly aligned with those of stockholders when compensation emphasizes an appropriate balance of both short and long-term financial performance, is impacted by our stock price and requires executives to hold a meaningful amount of equity.
 We believe this approach also supports our retention strategy and promotes our achievement-oriented culture. - Competitiveness.
-We believe executives' target total compensation should be competitive with that being offered to individuals holding comparable positions at other public companies with which we compete for executive talent and market share. - Good governance.
+We believe executives' target total compensation should be competitive with that being offered to individuals holding comparable positions at other public companies with which we compete for executive talent and market share.
+Excluding one award of RSUs to Mr. Wiik upon joining the Company in March 2015, 100% of long-term compensation for our executives is performance based. - Key Executive Compensation Practices.
 We believe maintaining best-practice executive compensation governance standards is critical to the decision-making process, ability to manage risk and are always in the best interests of our stockholders and executives.
-Below are highlights of our current practices and policies that guide our executive compensation program:
+On the next page are highlights of our current practices and policies that guide our executive compensation program: